 Mohamed Saleh Alhajjaj MBBS, FRCPC Professor, Cosultant University of Sharajah American Board of Internal Medicine, American Board of Respiratory Diseases Dubai NJ

-Fatima Anjum MD Assistant Professor of Medicine Hofstra University, Zucker School of Medicine Pulmonary and Critical care medicine Manhasset NY
+Fatima Anjum MD Clinical Associate Professor of Medicine Hofstra University, Zucker School of Medicine Pulmonary and Critical care medicine Manhasset NY

 Richard D Sue MD, MBA Professor Banner University-University of Arizona Arcadia CA